carlferr/HOME-BIO/README.md

 Most of them are output numbered folders for each tool used (e.g. "3_Bowtie2" with all the files generated from the alignment).

-The "Results" forlder has all the output files generated from the analysis in tabular and .png format.
+The "Results" folder has all the output files generated from the analysis in tabular and .png format.
-In particular  the ‘Metagenomic shotgun’ module generates a table containing the Kranken2 taxonomy profile and related Kaiju protein-validation information.
+In particular,  the "Metagenomic shotgun" module generates a table containing the Kranken2 taxonomy profile and related Kaiju protein-validation information.
 A given taxon is considered protein-validated when both tools classify and assign reads to it.
-In addition, HOME-BIO generates output pie-charts in .png format with top 15 represented species with estimation of the relative abundance.
+In addition, HOME-BIO generates output pie-charts in .png format with the top 15 represented species with the estimation of the relative abundance.